agibsonsw/PrintHtml/docs/usage.md

 ---

 ## Exporting HTML
 ExportHtml comes with a number of default commands available, but these can be overridden in the settings file.
-Or you can create commands directly outside of the settings file bound to the command palette, key bindings, or even the menu.
+You can also create commands directly outside of the settings file bound to the command palette, key bindings, or even the menu.

 If adding a command to the settings file, it goes under the `html_panel` setting.
 These configurations will appear under the `Export to HTML: Show Export Menu` command palette command.